chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 $$I_U = \frac{dSU}{dt} = -S_U*\lambda$$
 </p>

-Next, we need a paramter for determining the rate at which people choose to adopt protective behavior.
+Next, we need a parameter for determining the rate at which people choose to adopt protective behavior.
 That is, we need a way of transitioning some individuals from the unprotected classes to the protected.
 For this, we utilize $\pi$, which represents a background rate of adopting protective behavior.
 It enters our model in the following ways:

 First, it reduces the population in $S_U$ at a rate $\pi$ and adds them to $S_P$.
 But, as we saw during the COVID-19 pandemic, people don't wear masks forever.
 We must also incorporate a rate of waning adoption, i.e. a transition of individuals from the protected class back to the unprotected, $\phi$.